RazrFalcon/resvg/crates/usvg/README.md

 SVG is notoriously hard to parse. `usvg` presents a layer between an XML library and a potential SVG rendering library.
-It will parse an input SVG into a strongly-typed tree structure were all the elements, attributes, references and other SVG features are already resolved and presented in a simplest way possible.
+It will parse an input SVG into a strongly-typed tree structure were all the elements, attributes, references and other SVG features are already resolved and presented in the simplest way possible.
 So a caller doesn't have to worry about most of the issues related to SVG parsing and can focus just on the rendering part.